mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-15"></a>
 [Back to top](#top)
 ## IL-15 -- Rep. John Shimkus (R)
+### Committees
+John Shimkus is the #4 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,325,000.00 in SC HEP grants.